cleanycloth/PythonOS/README.md

 # PythonOS
-A quick and dirty operating system lookalike program made in Python, originally as a joke between myself and a friend in college a couple of years ago.
+A quick and dirty operating system lookalike program made in Python, originally as a joke between myself and a friend in college a few years ago.

+**Progress has paused on PythonOS for some time as I haven't had time to develop it.
+**Version 2.1 may be missing the features added as stated in the changelog.

 Prerequisites:
  - Some form of Python 3, but I'd recommend the latest.
-Python 2 is not, and will not be supported.
-Even Python is stopping support soon for 2.
- - For Linux, nano is required for the text editor, because I detest Vim.
-Sorry.
-One of these days I'll probably make a way of detecting your default editor or something, we'll see.
+ - For Linux, nano is required for the text editor currently.
+At some point I will add in the ability to ask the user on first run for their editor.
- - Windows has been tested for compatibility, but it *should* work on Linux and macOS as well.** Though, it's been a while since I last tested it.
+ - Windows has been tested for compatibility, but it *should* work on Linux and macOS as well.
+Though, it's been a while since I last tested it.
  - Pyobjc is needed for macOS to play sound correctly without spewing errors everywhere.
 PythonOS will attempt to do this for you, but be warned: this is untested.
 At worst it just won't install and you'll have no audio in PythonOS.
  - python-gst-1.0 is neede for Linux to play sound correctly.
 As of the 1/4/19, PythonOS does NOT install this for you.